GLaDOS-Michigan/pitometer/measurements/experiments/README.md

     * Start a single toylock trial with the specified remote hosts
 - start_toylock_trial-local
     * Start a single toylock trial with all nodes running locally, using the loopback IP addresses
+- toylock_log_to_csv
+    * Converts toylock log file into separate csv files for each toylock stopwatch.
+It places each resulting csv in the directory of its corresponding log file.